Nader Masmoudi

 Nader Masmoudi (born 1974 in Sfax) is a Tunisian mathematician.

 Life

-He studied in Tunis and then at the École normale supérieure in Paris with a diploma in 1996; In 1999 he received his doctorate from the University of Paris-Dauphine with Pierre-Louis Lions (Problemes asymptotiques en mecanique des fluides).
+He studied in Tunis and then at the École normale supérieure in Paris with a diploma in 1996; In 1999 he received his doctorate from the Paris Dauphine University with Pierre-Louis Lions (Problemes asymptotiques en mecanique des fluides).
 He then went to the Courant Institute at New York University, where he became a professor in 2008.